tschaban/ESP8266-thermometer-MQTT-LUA/README.md

 where DeviceID can be set in the configuration file

 **Hardware**
-- ESP8266 (eg Mini NodeMCU by WeMos 4MB)
+- ESP8266 (Mini NodeMCU by WeMos 4MB)
 - DS18B20 sensor
 - 128X64 OLED LCD 0.96" I2C